lawrence-ruscia/sign-up-form/README.md

 # Sign-up Form

 This project is part of the Intermediate HTML and CSS course from [The Odin Project](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form).
 It serves as a demonstration of my knowledge in building forms using HTML and styling them with CSS.
-The focus is on implementing form validation, responsive design, and visually appealing layouts.
+The focus is on implementing form validation and visually appealing layouts.

 ## Screenshots